Idoshalev7/Dual_Core_Project/README.md

 2. Use the custom Python assembler to convert `.txt` source files into `.data` format.
 3. Load the `.data` files into ModelSim for simulation and functional verification.
 4. Load the `.cod` files into the RESA environment for FPGA emulation.
-5. Run simulations to validate correctness (ModelSim) and measure performance on hardware (FPGA).
+5. Run simulations to validate correctness (ModelSim) and compare with emulation on hardware (FPGA).

 ---